python-formate/formate/doc-source/configuration.rst

 Alternatively the configuration may be placed in the ``pyproject.toml`` file defined in :pep:`518`.
 The only difference is that ``hooks`` and ``config`` become ``tool.formate.hooks`` and ``tool.formate.config``.
-You must also pass :option:`--config--file pyproject.toml <formate -c>` on the command line.
+You must also pass :option:`--config-file pyproject.toml <formate -c>` on the command line.